 2017 Home Horticulture

-The Bonner County Gardeners Association is hosting a spring series of six Home Horticultural classes, beginning on March 15.
+The Bonner County Gardeners Association is hosting a fall series of six Home Horticultural classes, beginning on September 13th.
 The classes are held in the Ponderay Event Center building at 401 Bonner Mall Way, Suite F. All classes are on Wednesday evenings from 6 to 8 pm.
+(With the exception of the Sept.
+13th Composting Class Field Trip.
+See class description.)
 The classes are each $10 per person.
 There is limited seating, so to reserve a place for one or more classes.
+Tickets may be purchased below.
+Please bring your printed receipt as your ticket.

 Here is the schedule for this interesting selection of topics: